 Before or during this procedure, a radioactive substance (called a tracer) and/or a blue dye is injected into the breast.

-The first lymph node(s) to absorb the tracer or dye is called the sentinel node(s).
-This is also the first lymph node(s) where breast cancer is likely to spread.
+The first lymph nodes to absorb the tracer or dye are called the sentinel nodes.
+These are also the first lymph nodes where breast cancer is likely to spread.

-The surgeon locates the sentinel node(s) by looking for the lymph node that has absorbed the tracer (using a special device called a gamma probe) or the dye (which turns the lymph node(s) blue).
+The surgeon locates the sentinel nodes by looking for the lymph nodes that have absorbed the tracer (using a special device called a gamma probe) or the dye (which turns the lymph nodes blue).

 When the surgeon removes sentinel nodes, it doesn’t mean there’s cancer in the nodes.
-It just means the nodes need to be checked for cancer.
+It just means a pathologist needs to check the nodes for cancer.

 Lymph node-negative.
 No cancer is found in the sentinel nodes.
-It’s unlikely other lymph nodes have cancer.
-Surgery to remove more lymph nodes will not be needed.
+So, it’s unlikely other lymph nodes have cancer.
+Surgery to remove more lymph nodes won't be needed.

 Lymph node-positive.
 Cancer is found in the sentinel nodes.
 More lymph nodes may be removed with a procedure called axillary dissection.
 The goals of axillary dissection are to check how many lymph nodes have cancer and to reduce the chances of cancer returning in the lymph nodes.

 Some women with 1-2 positive sentinel nodes who have a lumpectomy and will have whole breast radiation therapy may not need axillary dissection .
 (Whole breast radiation therapy treats part of the underarm area as well as the breast.)